nsilvestri/algdb/README.md

 ### Prisma Database URL

-This project uses Planetscale for its database.
-You can set up a Planetscale database yourself, or use a different MySQL-compatible database.
-Set `DATABASE_URL` accordingly.
+This project uses PostgreSQL for its database.
+Set up an instance of this yourself, and then set `DATABASE_URL` accordingly.

+The hosted version of this project uses Supabase's PostgreSQL service as a database host, but does not use any additional features of Supabase.

 ### NextAuth